Moroccan Folktales: Chapter One (Part 2)

 Still sobbing, the young man’s sister explained her story from these past few days.
 She told him of the cat who peed on her matches and left her, her subsequent starvation, and the ghoul who tricked her and is now attempting to eat her.

-“Why didn’t you just share that damn chickpea with the cat?” he grabbed his head in exasperation.
+“Why didn’t you just share that chickpea with the cat?” he grabbed his head in exasperation.
 “There’s two parts to it.
 It could’ve been split easily!”

 “I’m sorry, I thought the cat was still asleep!” the girl wailed back.
 “There’s nothing I can do about it!”